Better-Code-Saul-E/WildCard/README.md

 # Wild Card - Console Card Games

 ## Description
 Wild Card is a C# console application featuring three engaging single-player card games: "Same or Different?", "Higher or Lower?", and "Highest Match".
-The project emphasizes modular and reusable code for common elements like card creation, deck handling, and game logic comparisons, showcasing principles of abstraction and flexibility.
+Common elements like card creation, deck handling, and game logic comparisons are built using modular, reusable code to emphasize abstraction and flexibility across all three games.

 ## Key Features
 * **Three Games in One:**